Causes Of Family Conflicts And How To Resolve Them

 • You are a valuable member of the body of Christ (1 Corinthians 12:27)

-Stop Looking to Broken Cisterns
+Stop Looking To Broken Cisterns

-When dealing with family drama, keep in mind that most people only love as well as they’ve been loved.
+When dealing with family conflict, keep in mind that most people only love as well as they’ve been loved.
 This is not an excuse for poor or abusive behavior.
 It doesn’t mean that you shouldn’t call an emotionally abusive family member out on their actions or that you should let a physically (or sexually) abusive relative escape justice.
 Indeed, seeking justice is one thing God requires of His children (Micah 6:8, Isaiah 56:1, Isaiah 1:17).

 However, this does mean that you can stop looking to unkind family members for the love and validation you need.
 In Jeremiah 2, God makes an interesting statement about his people, the nation of Israel.
 He says: